soundar24/vue-round-slider/README.md

 ### Events

+> Note: The event hanlders should be passed like `v-bind:update="handler"` or `:update="handler"` as same as the props, instead of `v-on:`.
+Since this acts like a wrapper of roundSlider, so the events will be treated as props.

 | name              | description                                                                                                                     |
 |-------------------|---------------------------------------------------------------------------------------------------------------------------------|
 | create            | This event triggered after the control creation or initialization\.                                                             |